Politics / October 15, 2024

 By signing up, you confirm that you are over the age of 16 and agree to receive occasional promotional offers for programs that support The Nation’s journalism.
 You may unsubscribe or adjust your preferences at any time.
 You can read our Privacy Policy here.

 Harris also has no strategy for countering the significant attacks on trans rights waged by state legislators or the Supreme Court.
 The court is currently preparing to hear oral arguments for L.W. v.
-Skrmetti, which challenges a Tennessee law “banning gender-affirming care for transgender people under 18,” and criminalizes any adults (teachers, parents) seen as “assisting” that transition.
-If passed, the case would prevent state-level anti-trans bills from being held up by injunctions, and could potentially pave the way for similar laws to be passed federally.
+Skrmetti, which challenges a Tennessee law that bans gender-affirming care for trans minors and censures any adults (such as teachers or parents) seen as “assisting” that transition.
+If the court decides in favor of Skrmetti, it would prevent state-level anti-trans bills from being held up by injunctions, and could potentially pave the way for similar laws to be passed federally.

 Regardless of who is elected, however, the system of private healthcare—which bourgeois trans patients access through employers and private wealth—will remain intact.